Skip to main content

 The Modern Era (2000s-Present)

-2014 Swift Apple Modern iOS/macOS development Modern
+2014 Swift Apple Modern, safe iOS/macOS development Modern Standard for Apple ecosystems

 Key Milestones in Language Development

-• 1958: LISP introduces functional programming
+• 1958: LISP introduces functional programming, enabling AI research and symbolic computation.

-• 1978: SQL revolutionizes database interaction
+• 1978: SQL revolutionizes database interaction, becoming the standard for relational database management.

-• 2010: Rust introduces memory safety guarantees
+• 2010: Rust introduces memory safety guarantees, reducing bugs in systems programming.

 Comments